Key Takeaways

 Shortlist two to three providers

-Focus on providers with experience in your industry, whether that's ag services, manufacturing or professional consulting.
-Factor in Iowa general liability costs for businesses your size, and confirm each carrier writes policies in your part of the state.
-Some insurers have limited availability in rural western Iowa or smaller communities outside the I-80 corridor.
+Iowa general liability costs vary by business size, so check where your operation lands before committing.
+Confirm each carrier writes policies in your part of the state, too.
+Some have limited availability in rural western Iowa and smaller communities outside the I-80 corridor.

 4. 4

-Before diving into detailed comparisons, confirm each provider on your shortlist clears your non-negotiables.
+Before detailed comparisons, confirm each provider on your shortlist clears your non-negotiables.
 Common dealbreakers for Iowa businesses include:

 • No coverage for agricultural service classifications like crop scouting or livestock hauling

-• Unable to add grain terminals, ethanol plants or meatpacking facilities as additional insureds
+• Inability to add grain terminals, ethanol plants or meatpacking facilities as additional insureds

-• Policy excludes completed operations coverage required by commercial construction contracts
+• Policies that exclude completed operations coverage required by commercial construction contracts

-• No online portal for managing certificates during busy seasons when turnaround matters
+• No online portal for certificate management during busy seasons when turnaround matters

 5. 5